ItzSomebody/stopdecompilingmyjava/decompiler-tool-bugs/Entry-005/Entry.md

 2018-12-14

 ## javap
-javap is unable to disassemble the class and crashes.
+javap crashes on attempting to disassemble the class.

 #### Scoring
 Consistency: 10